I-am-PUID-0/DUMB_docs/docs/features/index.md

 ## 🔍 How Does It Work?

-DMB simplifies the media management workflow by:
+DUMB simplifies the media management workflow by:

 1. **Scanning User Watchlists** (Plex, Trakt, Overseerr, etc.).
 2. **Fetching Media from Debrid Services** (Real-Debrid, AllDebrid, etc.).